Subject Source: Library of Congress Subject Headings

 Identifier: CN 567

 Scope and Contents Oral history interviews, photographs, correspondence, reports, minutes, budgets, pamphlets, and manuscripts relating to Gustav H.W.
 Norton's (1915-2017) work as an administrator and professor of theology and missiology at Trinity Evangelical Divinity School and Wheaton College, as well as his involvement with InterVarsity Christian Fellowship, Evangelical Literature Overseas, and Mid-American Keswick.
 The collection documents Norton’s childhood, education, and career as professor of missions...

 Scope and Contents Class papers and notes, correspondence, hymns, manuscript, post cards, sermon notes, and thesis documenting the ministry of Lois Vashti Gregory, American Methodist evangelist and teacher of Christian values to young people.
 Her ministry not only included preaching to adults but also teaching young people, especially children, in Christian ethics and living a morally pure life.
 Gregory was particularly active in the northeast region of the United States.

 Dates: Created: 1887-1961; Majority of material found in 1902-1961

 Abstract The book Letters to Children, edited by Lyle W. Dorsett and Marjorie Lamp Mead, was published in 1985.
 It is a collection of some of Lewis' many letters to children over the years, particularly relating to the Narnia Chronicles but also full of personal advice and goodwill.
 These papers represent Dorsett and Mead's working papers.

 Scope and Contents This collection contains the curriculum kit produced by World Vision for use with children.
-The kit was adapted from a radio script by Bob Pierce, describing how missionary Hubert Mitchell first presented the Christian gospel to a group of the Kubu people in Sumatra in 1937.
+The kit, including flash cards, photo, and booklet, was adapted from a radio script by Bob Pierce, describing how missionary Hubert Mitchell first presented the Christian gospel to a group of the Kubu people in Sumatra in 1937.